 It was during Chris’s time in the Children’s Hospital that we met Catherine Arkley from Children’s Liver Disease Foundation, who explained that this charity was for families like us.
 I can’t describe what a relief it was to know that such a charity existed.
 Up until then we had felt so alone.
 We had never heard of childhood liver disease and didn’t know anyone else who had been affected.
 CLDF was very different in those days.
 There wasn’t a huge range of leaflets or a website, but they were able to put people in touch with each other and that meant a lot.

 So, when I saw three years later, that CLDF were looking for office volunteers, I jumped at the chance to give something back and I have been there ever since!
 I mainly help with mailings and making up information packs, and anything that requires handwriting, which frees staff up to do other work.
 Obviously, I haven’t been able to go in for the past year due to Covid but have been doing work at home and I’m looking forward to when I can go into the office again.
 With volunteering I firmly believe that you gain as much as you give.

 Thirty years after his transplant, Chris continues to do well.
 He works part time at Asda in the warehouse.
-The hours suit him as he does get tired but It’s an active job which he enjoys.
-He is currently shielding due to the pandemic but looking forward to when he can go back.
+The hours suit him as he does get tired but it’s an active job which he enjoys.
 His health has been generally good in the 30 years since his transplant and apart from six monthly check-ups and medication he lives a normal life.
 Chris has always maintained a positive ‘take each day as it comes’ attitude which I believe has really helped.
 We know how lucky we have been as a family which is why I’m so keen to help other families as we know just what they are going through.

 Chris at Polperro in 2018